What is an appraisal provision?

 What else do you need to know about appraisal?

 This discussion about the appraisal process only scratches the surface.
 In reality, insurance litigation in this area is much more intricate.
 Often the issue of whether a party is entitled to enforce the appraisal provision will depend on the specific facts of your case.
 Some issues that arise include: whether the parties respected the notice provisions applicable to your case, did a party inadvertently waive their right to enforce appraisal by failing to timely assert it, did the insurer follow other statutory rules requiring the insurer to give notice of applicable mediation programs, whether all conditions precedent to bringing suit have occurred, etc. In addition, many Florida courts have differing opinions as to many appraisal-related issues that may arise.
 Thus, the specific rules and procedures that apply to your claim will depend on both the specific facts of your case, as well as the jurisdiction where your case will be heard.
-A keen practitioner will know the applicable rules and will be able to help you receive the maximum recovery for your claim.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].